hellbox/srob-migration/content/reviews/the-women-problem.md

 name = "The women problem"
 title = "The women problem"
 dek = "The idea that feelings are the province of women's fiction is silly, Mia Lipman argues.
-Instead, she suggests a new name for fiction about female protagonists." twitterauto = "Let's talk about women's fiction, and the weird idea that stories by and for women are all about feelings." reviews_byline = ["writers/mia-lipman.md"] reviews_books = ["books/days-of-awe.md"] reviews_tags = ["reviews/the-women-problem.md"]
+Instead, she suggests a new name for fiction about female protagonists." type = "Review"twitterauto = "Let's talk about women's fiction, and the weird idea that stories by and for women are all about feelings." reviews_byline = ["writers/mia-lipman.md"] reviews_books = ["books/days-of-awe.md"] reviews_tags = ["reviews/the-women-problem.md"]